 I find the black band is the perfect resistance for pre-workout and mobility work, and you can always make it easier or harder by positioning your hands further apart or closer together.

 Find the colour that bests suit you and bring it with you to add to your workouts.

 6) Captains of Crush Grippers

-Grip and forearm training/strength is often overlooked and ignored by many gym-goers but is vital for every lift you make using your arms, and if your primary discipline is strength training than grip and forearm strength is a must.
+Grip and forearm training/strength is often overlooked and ignored by many gym-goers but is vital for every lift you make using your arms, and if your primary discipline is strength training then grip and forearm strength is a must.